Are you looking to buy an RV?

 Want to try out a fifth-wheel travel trailer before purchasing a new truck?
 Think you might like a Class A motorhome, but you're not ready to drive an RV just yet?
 Then opt to have your RV rental delivered.

-Many of the owners on RVezy will deliver and set up your rental at the campground of your choice.
+Many of the hosts on RVezy will deliver and set up your rental at the campground of your choice.
 Since your RV comes to you, you won't have to worry about driving or towing, and you can decide if the amenities you thought you'd like are the amenities you really need.

 Before you go to the dealer or seriously start to look for an RV, establish a budget.
 Your budget should include the maximum price you're willing to pay for your new RV out the door.